The Moon Illusion,

 This illustrates why experimental psychology can be every bit as difficult as physics.
 As McCready says (August 1999): "Clearly, no theory has been fully accepted by the experts yet."

 This raises a question.
-What if we inverted the sky surrounding the moon when it is near the horizon?
+What if we inverted the visual surroundings of the moon when the moon is near the horizon?
 It wouldn't be hard to design a wide view binocular telescope with magnification equal to one, or a mirror system, that would do this.
 Has it been done?
 I haven't seen it reported in the literature.
 Looking at this inverted view, would observers perceive the moon illusion?

 In this document I have not attempted to give a complete history of ideas about the moon illusion, nor have I tried to indicate in every case who first proposed a hypothesis or who did the experimental studies, or when.
 I had no intention to write a definitive history of the subject.
 Besides, it's often impossible to know who first had a particular idea, as distinct from who was first to publish it.
 Bart Borghuis' web document may be consulted for such details, and the anthology by Hershenson contains detailed review and bibliography of the literature of the subject.